Police exhume priest's body in murdered nun cold case

 Maskell was never charged.

 "(Cesnik) was a nun.
-The church was her life and the people important to her were in the church," said Armacost, "The theory that she was killed because she knew something about abuse that was going on by priests within the church continues to be a theory but is not the only theory.
+The church was her life and the people important to her were in the church," said Armacost.
+"The theory that she was killed because she knew something about abuse that was going on by priests within the church continues to be a theory, but is not the only theory.
 It continues to be one of several theories."

 By 1994, Maskell no longer worked at the high school and was the pastor of Holy Cross Church in Baltimore.
 When he was removed from the ministry he fled to Ireland, where he lived for a time before returning to the Baltimore area, according to police.
 He died in 2001, police said.